 In 2012, almost 10 years after the death of the Grandview football player, Jake Snakenberg, Colorado’s Senate Bill 40, also called the Jake Snakenberg Youth Sports Concussion Act, took effect.

-At the time, this legislation was one of the most comprehensive bills covering concussion management and player safety; but today, many states have advanced beyond what Colorado outlined more than five years ago—what we know about brain injuries and football has advanced as well.
+At the time, this legislation was one of the most comprehensive bills covering concussion management and player safety; but today, many states have advanced Colorado.
+Furthermore, what we know about brain injuries and football has advanced too.

 Improving Player Safety in Colorado

-So, what’s missing from Colorado’s student safety policies?
+So, what’s missing from Colorado’s school rules to protect student athletes?
 And why did Colorado rank so low in KSI’s study?
 Here’s a look at how Colorado compares to top performing states in the country:

-According to the KSI report, North Carolina (1), followed by Kentucky (2), and Massachusetts (3), have the most comprehensive high school sports safety policies.
+North Carolina (1), followed by Kentucky (2), and Massachusetts (3), have the strongest rules to protect student athletes.
 The lowest scoring states include Colorado (51), California (50), and Iowa (49).

 When comparing best and worst ranked states, Colorado is missing some key policies:

-- Schools that sponsor athletic programming are currently not required to develop and maintain an emergency preparedness plan, which includes access to onsite medical equipment.
+- Schools don’t have to develop an emergency preparedness plan, which includes access to onsite medical equipment.

-- Supervision of athletic programming does not require safety certifications such as CPR, first aid, and education on the prevention of sudden death in sport.
+- Supervision of athletic programming does not require safety certifications such as CPR and first aid.

 What Colorado’s bill is most effective at is ensuring that coaches, trainers, and volunteers receive mandatory concussion training.
-This training includes how to detect signs and symptoms, and requires any player suspected of having a concussion to be taken out of play immediately; and players can’t return to play until a medical professional provides written clearance.
+This training includes how to detect signs and symptoms.
+If a player may have a concussion, they must leave the field immediately.
+Players can’t return to play until a medical professional provides written clearance.

-Senate Bill 40 delivers no required training on other potential dangers such as heat stroke, sudden cardiac arrest, or exertional sickling.
+Senate Bill 40 does not address heat stroke, sudden cardiac arrest, or exertional sickling.

 What Colorado Parents Should Know

 As with cyberbullying cases, student athletes may be reluctant to discuss symptoms or injury, especially if he or she is competing for scholarship or other incentive.
-And while educating students is part of generating awareness, it’s the coaches, trainers, parents, and physicians who are ultimately reasonable for detecting and managing student injuries on and off the field.
+While educating students is important, it’s the coaches, trainers, parents, and physicians who are ultimately reasonable.
+They are in the best position to for detect and manage injuries on and off the field.

-Neglected or mismanaged head injuries are especially dangerous, as signs and symptoms may not be visible for days or weeks after injury.
+Neglected or mismanaged head injuries are especially dangerous, as signs and symptoms may not arise immediately.
 Repeat impacts, even those that don’t result in concussion or loss of consciousness, have been linked to degenerative brain disorders like Chronic Traumatic Encephalopathy (CTE) and Alzheimer’s, at nearly every level of play, including high school football.

-Thanks to Senate Bill 40, there are some legal parameters in place to protect youth players, but that doesn’t mean protocols are properly followed all the time.
+Thanks to Senate Bill 40, there is a framework, but that doesn’t mean protocols are properly followed all the time.
 Most sport-related injuries are not fatal, but as the evidence shows, some Colorado students have suffered the ultimate price.